 Original photo courtesy Unsplash

 What’s the most elusive fitness ideal that exists?
-Is it 6-pack abs, nice shoulders, or “thigh gaps” (just plain dridiculous)?
-Nope, it’s motivation to move that will last a lifetime.
+Is it 6-pack abs, nice shoulders, or “thigh gaps” (just plain ridiculous)?
+Nope, it’s how to stay motivated to move for life.

 That’s a tricky one for even the fittest person.
 Striving for those physical benefits of fitness aren’t bad things, but they can keep a person motivated for only so long.
 What happens when just moving is a challenge and just staying active is the goal, or you enter a different season in your life and those physical goals are no longer as important to you?